AI Coding

 2. GPU Advancements: The development of powerful Graphics Processing Units (GPUs) made it possible to train complex AI models faster and more efficiently.

-3. Deep Learning: The emergence of deep learning, a subset of machine learning that focuses on neural networks with many layers, revolutionized AI coding.
+3. Deep Learning: The emergence of deep learning, a subset of machine learning that focuses on neural networks with many layers, revolutionized ai coding.
 Deep learning models like Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) began to outperform traditional machine learning algorithms in tasks like image recognition, natural language processing, and speech recognition.

-4. Frameworks and Libraries: The release of open-source frameworks and libraries such as TensorFlow (2015) and PyTorch (2016) democratized AI coding, making it accessible to a broader audience of developers and researchers.
+4. Frameworks and Libraries: The release of open-source frameworks and libraries such as TensorFlow (2015) and PyTorch (2016) democratized ai coding, making it accessible to a broader audience of developers and researchers.

-AI Coding Languages of Interest
+ai coding Languages of Interest

-During the 2010s, the following programming languages and tools became central to AI coding:
+During the 2010s, the following programming languages and tools became central to ai coding:

-• Python: Python became the de facto language for AI coding, thanks to its simplicity, readability, and the availability of powerful libraries like NumPy, Pandas, TensorFlow, and PyTorch.
+• Python: Python became the de facto language for ai coding, thanks to its simplicity, readability, and the availability of powerful libraries like NumPy, Pandas, TensorFlow, and PyTorch.

 • R: R remained a popular choice for statistical analysis and data visualization, particularly in academia and research.